lagadic/ustk/README.md

 		Then don't forget to add the folder to your PATH.

+- [armadillo](http://arma.sourceforge.net/): armadillo library is used for elastography.
+This 3rd party could be installed from existing pre-build packages.

+	- How to install armadillo OS X

+			$ brew update
+			$ brew install armadillo

+	- How to install armadillo on Ubuntu

+			$ sudo apt-get install libarmadillo-dev

+	- How to install armadillo on Fedora

+			$ sudo yum install armadillo-devel

 ## How to build UsTK binaries

-- Install XML2, VTK, FFTW dependencies as explained in the previous section.
+- Install XML2, VTK, FFTW, armadillo dependencies as explained in the previous section.

 - Create a workspace folder and enter in this folder

 		$ mkdir <workspace>; cd <workspace>

-- Downloaded ViSP and UsTK sources codes
+- Download ViSP and UsTK sources codes

 		$ git clone https://github.com/lagadic/visp
 		$ git clone https://github.com/lagadic/ustk